KH-logotp-border

 Arbitrary Trademarks

-Next, we have the arbitrary trademarks.
-These marks are real words with meanings.
-But those meanings have nothing to do with the goods/services offered.
+Now we are getting into some very strong trademarks.
+Up next, we have the arbitrary trademarks.
+These marks consist of real words that already exist.
+However, the meanings of the words have nothing to do with the goods/services offered.
 The most common example used here is APPLE for computers.
 Everyone knows what an apple is, and that it has nothing to do with computers.
-While choosing an arbitrary name may make marketing more difficult, they make for very strong trademarks with a broad scope of protection.
+Other arbitrary trademarks include SHELL for gas stations or COACH for purses.

 Fanciful/Coined Trademarks